ragemonster8/Jackfruit_Python/README.md

-The finalproject for python course
+The final project for python course
 Uses basic python operations on csv
-Basic filters on tbe data
+Basic filters on the data base
 A unique formula tailored to work as a recommendation system